All Products

 aliPlayer.setVolume(1f);

-For more information, see Standard live streaming playback.
+For more information, see Standard live stream playback.

-After the video is loaded, you can obtain the video resolution.
+After the video is loaded, retrieve the available definitions.

 List<TrackInfo> trackInfos = aliPlayer.getMediaInfo().getTrackInfos();